Hexworks/zircon/README.md

 Zircon supports a bunch of [Component]s out of the box:

 - Button: A simple clickable component with corresponding event listeners
-- CheckBox: Like a button but with checked / unchecked state
+- CheckBox: Like a BUTTON but with checked / unchecked state
 - Label: Simple component with text
 - Header: Like a label but this one has emphasis (useful when using [ColorTheme]s)
 - Panel: A [Container] which can hold multiple [Components]